 - Use MFA and password vaults

 - Use sandboxing tools

 - Don’t use public wifi without a VPN

 - Audit your network regularly to spot changes

 Says Fleming, “It’s not rocket science to defend against this sort of stuff; we know that if you do fairly basic cyber security … you’re going to protect yourselves or at least make you harder to attack than competitors, and therefore you won’t be as much of a target.”

-Intersys offers a complete managed security operations centre as well as emergency and cyber security services support.
+Intersys is a cyber security specialist offering managed security operations centre services with packages available for businesses of all sizes.
+We also provide rapid response emergency and cyber security services support.
 If you would like to talk to one of our team about how we can help protect you against ransomware, contact us now for an informal chat.